RsyncProject/rsync/rsync-ssl.1.md

 The rsync-ssl script helps you to run an rsync copy to/from an rsync daemon that requires ssl connections.

+# OPTIONS

-If the **first** arg is a `--type=NAME` option, the script will only use that particular program to open an ssl connection instead of trying to find an stunnel or openssl executable via a simple heuristic (assuming that the `RSYNC_SSL_TYPE` environment variable is not set as well -- see below).
-This option must be one of `--type=openssl` or `--type=stunnel`.
+If the **first** arg is a `--type=SSL_TYPE` option, the script will only use that particular program to open an ssl connection instead of trying to find an stunnel or openssl executable via a simple heuristic (assuming that the `RSYNC_SSL_TYPE` environment variable is not set as well -- see below).
+This option must specify one of `openssl` or `stunnel`.
 The equal sign is required for this particular option.

 All the other options are passed through to the rsync command, so consult the **rsync** manpage for more information on how it works.

-Note that the stunnel connection type requires at least version 4 of stunnel, which should be the case on modern systems.

 # ENVIRONMENT VARIABLES

 The ssl helper scripts are affected by the following environment variables:

 0.  `RSYNC_SSL_TYPE` Specifies the program type that should be used to open the ssl connection.
-It must be one of "openssl" or "stunnel".
-The `--type=NAME` option overrides this, if specified.
+It must be one of `openssl` or `stunnel`.
+The `--type=SSL_TYPE` option overrides this, when specified.
 0.  `RSYNC_SSL_PORT` If specified, the value is the port number that is used as the default when the user does not specify a port in their rsync command.
     When not specified, the default port number is 874.
 (Note that older rsync